CoopTRUE/AlgoClass/README.md

 This is a repository for my Advanced Algorithms class at my highschool. *I made sure to test thoroughly 😎*

+If you want to easily checkout The BinarySearchTree typescript code, use [this link](

 ░░░░░▄▄▄▄▀▀▀▀▀▀▀▀▄▄▄▄▄▄░░░░░░░
 ░░░░░█░░░░▒▒▒▒▒▒▒▒▒▒▒▒░░▀▀▄░░░░
 ░░░░█░░░▒▒▒▒▒▒░░░░░░░░▒▒▒░░█░░░